-Last Thursday I attended a Sarajevo Philharmonic Orchestra performance at the National Theatre – literally around the corner from my apartment.
+Last Thursday I saw Sarajevo Philharmonic Orchestra perform at the National Theatre – literally around the corner from my apartment.
 Philharmonic season is summer, so it was lucky finding this special winter performance.
-Samra Gulamović, a native of Sarajevo, is the orchestra’s principal conductor.
-Toshio Yanagisawa was guest conductor with Boštjan Lipovšek as horn soloist.
+Sarajevo native Samra Gulamović is the orchestra’s principal conductor.
+Toshio Yanagisawa was guest conductor, with soloist Boštjan Lipovšek.

 History Sarajevo Philharmonic Orchestra

 Sarajevo Philharmonic Orchestra is the first professionally organized symphonic orchestra in Bosnia and Herzegovina.
 The orchestra is “rooted in ensembles established during Austro-Hungarian rule”.
 Created in 1923, it’s a “significant pillar of music culture for Sarajevo and the Bosnian region”.

 “Counting decades in an environment where social developments ruthlessly affected cultural circumstances, the Sarajevo Philharmonic Orchestra repeatedly reprinted the pages of its history.”

 During World War II 1941-1945, the Sarajevo Philharmonic stopped working.
 In 1948 the orchestra resumed its activities and pursued several goals:

 - Perform symphonic music by national and international authors